Phyks/huginn-vagrant/README.md

   suggested for usernames, passwords, etc.
 - Run `vagrant up` to provision your Huginn instance.

+# Manually Editing the Config Files

-If you prefer to edit the config files yourself:
+You do not need to do this if you successfully ran `./setup.sh` above.
+But, if you prefer to edit the config files yourself or you need to correct a setting:

 - Clone this repository: `git clone https://github.com/m0nty/huginn-vagrant.git`
 - Edit the `env` file, which will be copied to `/home/huginn/huginn/.env`